| Схемы > Аудио > Обновленный 60-100W усилитель мощности

 project, but the use of a current sink in the differential pair input stage

 means that there is virtually no thump at turn on or off.
+I have also added the ability to

 adjust the quiescent current, and with the transistors specified the amp will